erdalerol-ukagecon/US-county-per-capita-income/README.md

 # Personal Income: Per Capita Income for U.S. Counties 2019

-The project aims to create a map which shows per capita income for counties in U.S.
+The project aims to create a map which shows per capita income for counties in U.S. in 2019.

 * Per capita income is a measure of the amount of money earned per person in a county.
 It can be interpreted as the average per-person income and is a useful indicator for the standard of living and quality of life of the population.